 Latin: Felis catus

-Our first cat was a female living somewhere in the area that decided to deliver her babies in a little cupboard in our backyard.
-Since then we always have had one of more cats living with us.
-They are interesting animals with
+Our first cat was a female living somewhere in our area that decided to deliver her babies in a little cupboard in our backyard.
+Since then we always have had one or more cats living with us.
+They are interesting animals, all with

 skinks, geckos and locusts.

 Most cats in Indonesia have a short, kinked tail.
-Even when you think that you have found a cat with a perfectly straight tail, you often can still feel a little twist in it.
+Even when you think that you have found a cat with a perfectly straight tail, you often still can feel a little twist in it.
 From own observation I know that these cats were born like this.
-So it not a result of an accident or the "cutting off" as some people believe.
+So it is not the result of an accident or the "cutting off" as some people believe.
 The most acceptable reason I have heard is that the strange shaped tails are the result of inbreeding.
 Most cats in Indonesia walk freely around their home and that is where they meet other cats.
 They don't know (or don't care?) who of these cats are their close relatives.